 Difference Between Period Cost vs Product Cost

-Period cost vs Product cost is nothing but the expenses in the company, and anything management of a company wants a separate measurement cost because in any business cost is a major concern.
+Period cost vs Product cost is nothing but the expenses in the company, and any management of a company wants a separate measurement cost because any business cost is a major concern.
 The cost of any product is classified into Period cost and Product cost based on its relation with the products.

-Diagrammatic Representation of cost
+Diagrammatic Representation of Cost

 Period Cost